yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-connect.md

 Using Cloud Shell, you can connect to your Yugabyte Cloud cluster from your browser, and interact with it using distributed SQL.

-The shell has a 15 minute connection limit.
+The shell has a one hour connection limit.
+If your session is idle for more than 5 minutes, it may disconnect.
 If your session expires, close your browser tab and connect again.

 ## Connect to your cluster using Cloud Shell